 According to one prospective study, RPOC was present after a third-trimester delivery in ~3% of women, whereas it was diagnosed in pregnancies ending during the second and first trimesters in 40% and 17% respectively 12.

 Common symptoms include vaginal bleeding and abdominal or pelvic pain, similar to patients with gestational trophoblastic disease.
 Some patients may have a fever 11.

 Differentiation of these entities is important because retained products of conception are treated conservatively or with curettage, while gestational trophoblastic disease may require chemotherapy.

 ß-human chorionic gonadotropin (beta-hCG) remains elevated in patients with gestational trophoblastic disease but falls to an undetectable level over 2-3 weeks, in cases of retained products.

 Ultrasound is typically the first-line investigation in suspected retained products of conception:

-in some instances, this may present like an endometrial or intrauterine mass
+in some instances, this may present as an endometrial or intrauterine mass

-- presence of vascularity within the echogenic material supports the diagnosis but the absence of color Doppler flow has a low negative predictive value because retained products of conception may be avascular 9
+presence of vascularity within the endometrial echogenic material supports the diagnosis but the absence of color Doppler flow has a low negative predictive value because retained products of conception may be avascular 9

 Retained products of conception can be suspected on ultrasound if the endometrial thickness is >10 mm following dilatation and curettage or spontaneous abortion (80% sensitive) 13.
 Furthermore, if the endometrial thickness is less than 10 mm, there is a relatively high negative predictive value (63-80%) for RPOC 13.

-MRI appearance is variable, and consists of soft tissue within the endometrial cavity, which may be variably enhancing.
-There may be variable degree of associated myometrial thinning and obliteration of the junctional zone.
+MRI appearance of intrauterine soft tissue is variable depending on the degree of hemorrhagic or necrotic components 13.
+There may be a variable degree of associated myometrial thinning and obliteration of the junctional zone.